By Tom Roberts and John L. Allen, Jr.

-America, though clearly left-leaning in some of its editorial stances, was widely viewed as a moderate publication that gave vent to a broad spectrum of views.
+America, though clearly left-leaning in some of its editorial stances, was widely viewed as a moderate publication that gave vent to a wide spectrum of views.
 Among its contributors were top theologians, a number of bishops, and, in one instance, Ratzinger himself in an article published in dialogue with Cardinal Walter Kasper, another German cardinal.
-Over the years, the magazine has also published dozens of articles by noted conservative Cardinal Avery Dulles, a Jesuit.
+Over the years, the magazine has also published dozens of articles by noted conservative Cardinal Avery Dulles.

 Though pressure for Reese's ouster clearly came from the Congregation for the Doctrine of the Faith, to what degree Ratzinger was personally involved in the decision is not known.